A chat with ‘Leap’ author and sometime public radio host, Tess Vigeland.

 Then I got a book deal; so that gave me a job.

 It’s now two years after your leap.
 How’s it going?
 And what’s your definition of success now?

 For me, success now is if I can find some element of joy every day and be respected for the work I do, whatever it is.

 Don’t get the wrong impression that I’m lazy and not productive.
 Nothing could be further from the truth.
-But I’ve designed a life so I make a good living, maybe two-thirds what I was getting before, and I’m perfectly satisfied.
+But I’ve designed life so I make a good living, maybe two-thirds of what I was getting before, and I’m perfectly satisfied.
 I’m happier.

 So you’re getting more comfortable being uncomfortable?